Jacob Read: Career

 When Read returned to the United States, he served South Carolina in various military and civil capacities during the Revolutionary War.
 He was sent with other Americans as a prisoner of the British to St. Augustine from 1780 to 1781.
 He was a member of the State assembly in 1782, and of the privy council in 1783.
 He served as a Member of the Continental Congress from 1783 to 1785, and was a member of the South Carolina House of Representatives from St. Philip's and St. Michael's Parish.
-His service in the state lower house lasted from January 8, 1782 to December 17, 1794, and served as Speaker for the last five years in that house.
+His service in the state lower house lasted from January 8, 1782, to December 17, 1794, and served as Speaker for the last five years in that house.
+He ran for the U.S. House of Representatives in 1793.

 Elected as a Federalist to the United States Senate, Read served a single term from March 4, 1795, to March 3, 1801.
-He served as President pro tempore of the Senate during the Fifth Congress for about a month, but was an unsuccessful candidate for reelection.
+He served as president pro tempore of the Senate during the Fifth Congress for about a month, but was an unsuccessful candidate for reelection.
 He was succeeded by Democratic-Republican John E. Colhoun.